panammeb/stable/datasets/README.md

 - a barcode file : 454roche.bar
 - a configuration file : panam.ini

-For these who would test PANAM with MiSeq format data, only a configuration file is provided, as an example.
-Due to space quota limitations on github hosting, it is not possible to provide MiSeq format input data files.
+For those who want to test PANAM with MiSeq format data, only the configuration file is provided.
+The data files are made available on request due to space quota limitations on github hosting.

 -----------------------------------------------------------------------
 HOW TO SET DATASETS IN ORDER TO TEST PANAM ?

-Configuration files are built to allow you testing PANAM assuming that you have installed PANAM in a subdirectory named panam in your home directory, and that datasets have been deployed in a subdirectory named 454roche (or miseq, if applicable) in your home directory.
+Configuration files are filled in order to allow you testing PANAM assuming that you have installed PANAM in a directory named panam in your home directory, and that datasets have been deployed in a directory named 454roche (or miseq, if applicable) in your home directory.

 Confguration files have to be updated changing /user/ to your login